We just wrapped up the first-ever 'MLOps for Good' hackathon, and we are so thrilled by the incredible response we’ve gotten from the ML community.

-300 participants from all parts of the globe—From New Zealand, USA, Canada, Germany, Singapore, India, Portugal, Philippines, Malaysia, Australia, Morocco and Pakistan—joined our cause of bringing data science to production for social Good.
+300 participants from all parts of the globe—From the USA, Canada, Germany, Singapore, New Zealand, Australia, India, Portugal, Philippines, Malaysia, Morocco and Pakistan—joined our cause of bringing data science to production for social good.
 After 6 weeks of intense hacking, 30 innovative projects were submitted.
 It is gratifying to pause and celebrate the ingenuity these hackathoners have shown.

 Last night we held the virtual Finals and Awards Ceremony.
 At the ceremony, our global audience heard from our panel of expert judges, including:

 Cecile Blilious - Head of Impact and Sustainability at Pitango Venture Capital

 Greg Hayes – Data Science Director, Ecolab

 Orit Nissan-Messing - Co-Founder and Chief Architect, Iguazio

 Nick Brown – Senior Data Scientist, IHS Markit

 They also heard from our keynote speakers, Tomer Simon, Chief Scientist at Microsoft Israel R&D Center, and Boris Bialik, Global Head of Enterprise Modernisation at MongoDB.
 Simon leads the Microsoft AI for Good program, and shared how Microsoft is donating resources and technology to solve global challenges relating to the environment, accessibility, healthcare, cultural heritage, and humanitarian issues.
 The goal is to “amplify human ingenuity, and bring it to scale [with AI]” he said.
 He encouraged the hackathon participants to check out the grants available with the AI for Good accelerator program, which kicked off their second cohort in April 2021.